|

 spiritual moments is unmistakably obvious and equally an immense

 force that brings the release to pure musical quality.
-In fact,
+In

-heart in such a way that it's impossible to resist.
-This production
+and foremost your heart in such a way that it's impossible

-is the highlight of all the efforts among the inner circle of
+to resist.
+This production is the highlight of all the efforts

 To